 It is highly advised to complete all the prerequisites before taking the MCAT.
 However, you do not need to complete them before starting an MCAT prep course.

-2. You’ve taken a review course or done extensive independent preparation
+- You’ve taken a review course or done extensive independent preparation.

-Every year we work with reapplicants who took the MCAT without preparing, “just to see how I would do.”
-This looks like you are the kind of applicant who does things without preparing (which may be true).
+Every year we work with reapplicants who took the MCAT without preparing, “just to see” how they would do.
+This makes you look like you are the kind of applicant who does things without preparing (which may be true).
 Don’t let that be your image!

-3. You’re confident you’ll do well, or at least as well as you can do
+- You’re confident you’ll do well, or at least as well as you can do.

 While some applicants take the MCAT several times and succeed, your chances go down with every successive retake, as does your confidence and your bank balance.
 Do not assume you will do the same on the MCAT as you do on practice tests.
-Over preparation should not be underestimated.
+The ill-effects of overpreparation should not be underestimated.

 There is no easy answer to this.
 It really depends on your GPA, previous MCAT score, and which schools you are hoping to get into.
-If you have areas of concern in your overall application, a lower MCAT can take you out of the running.
-However, improving your MCAT by just a few points may or may not make a difference.
+If you have areas of concern in your overall application, a lower MCAT score can take you out of the running.
+However, improving your MCAT by just a few points may make the difference.
 The key here is that you should retake the MCAT based on the big picture, not simply the score itself.

 You should retake the MCAT if:

-1. You are sure you will do well on it
+- You are sure you will do better on it.

-2. Your score is already close to the median score of your target school
+- Your score is already close to the median score of your target school.

-According to a 2015 U.S. New and World Report article, you can use the five-point rule.
-If your score is five percentile points below the median for the schools you are applying to, you should consider a retake.
+According to this Association of American Medical Colleges guide, you can use the five-point rule: If your score is five percentile points below the median for the schools you are applying to, you should consider a retake.
 For good measure, you may want to use three percentile points as your guide.

-3. Unusual circumstances led to your initial low score
+- Unusual circumstances led to your initial low score.

 You may also consider a retake if you had unusual circumstances on MCAT day, like being sick, a family emergency, or anything that could have lowered your score and would likely improve a great deal on a retake.
 This does not include being nervous, which certainly might have affected your score, but is not likely to change much.